nehataslimBITS/credit-card-default-prediction/README.md

 ### Decision Tree

 Decision Tree achieved an accuracy of 0.7145 and an AUC of 0.6075.
-It had lower overall performance compared with the other models.
+It had lower overall performance compared with the other models, although it achieved a recall of 0.4115.

 ### kNN

-kNN achieved an accuracy of 0.7928 and an AUC of 0.7014.
-Its F1 Score was 0.4322, providing balanced performance compared with Decision Tree.
+kNN achieved an accuracy of 0.7928 and an AUC of 0.7015.
+Its F1 Score was 0.4322, providing better overall performance than the Decision Tree.

 ### Naive Bayes